Rhyl1/Basra/README.md

 ## Technologies Used

 This project uses:
 - HTML - for structure
 - CSS - for styling
-- Google Chrome - for browser use and the use of developement tools Google - was used for research links to Bootstrap CDN - for the grid and JavaScript functions Links to the FontAwesome CDN- for icons
+- Google Chrome - for browser use and the use of development tools
+- The Google search engine - was used for research -Links to Bootstrap CDN - for the Bootstrap and JavaScript functions -Links to the FontAwesome CDN- for icons
-Links to Google Fonts - for custom fonts
+-Links to Google Fonts - for custom fonts
-Links to Hover.css CDN - foor cool hover effects and transitions Links to Google maps for location details.
+-Links to Hover.css CDN - for cool hover effects and transitions (not yet implemented) -Links to Google maps - for location details.
-Github - repository hosted on Github
+- Github - repository hosted on Github
-Git Pages - Website is hosted on Github pages
+-Git Pages - Website is hosted on Github pages
-Am I responsive - was used for testing responsiveness of the website
+-Am I responsive - was used for testing responsiveness of the website -Stadedit.io - was used to compose readme.md file

 ## Testing